coq/ceps/text/069-coq-roadmap.md

 reviews, so the work should not stall because of lack of resources or lack of interest.

+The description of each item of the roadmap will include the available resources, the expected duration of the work, and the expected outcome, including any blocking issues that will need to be resolved to complete the work, and any still unresolved questions to be answered.

 Rules :

 - An item cannot be part of the roadmap if it is not supported by at least two persons, including at least one Coq maintainer to review the changes.
 - No one should be committed to work on more than two items at the same time.

+Each Coq Call will start with a roundtable about progress on items of the roadmap.

+Gaëtan Gilbert will be the technical coordinator of the roadmap, overseeing progress being made.

+Théo Zimmermann will be the editorial coordinator of the roadmap, proposing to add and remove items, to reflect the evolution of the project.

 ## Priorities and resources